fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         8. And also total was shown regarding the subtotal for the each product.
     - Expected Result:
         - The product quantity was updated in the cart successfully.

+### Delete product on cart[Completed]
+- Scenario 1: Successfully delete product on the cart.
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the cart page.
+        3. The user can see the products that are already added to cart.
+        4. For the each product you can see the "delete" icon.
+        5. Using the delete icon user can delete the particular cart product.
+    - Expected Result:
+        - Successfully deleted the cart product on the cart page.